KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 - `window`: The emulator window.
 - `bound`: The bound to be observed, later we will put `winner_bound`.
 - `reference`: This is going to be the reference, later we will put the default door here.
 This is a `cv2` image.
-- `similarity`: The threshold of the program recoginzing a change.
+- `similarity`: The threshold of the program recognizing a change.
 If their similarity is less than this ratio, it will be marked as a change.
 - `check_exist`: This value essentially toggles the result.
 In our case, we want to check if a change occurs so we should set it to `False`.
 As discussed earlier, if we got 37/50 `reward_ratio`; we would be getting 13/50 if this value were set `True` because it would be checking the time default door exists instead.

 Next let's see our field values: